D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 	- Improved scripting for adding the bag, based on work with the D2-Mira mod.
 	- Option D (gold is exchanged) will now also add the bag if starting a new game in ToB.
 The other options won't give a bag in ToB because you already start with one.
 	- All options now compatible with Black Pits 1 & 2.
+- Changes for "Increase movement speed of IWD shapeshifts":
+	- Can now install on classic IWD.
+	- Will increase speed of all shapeshift forms (game only has the 6 Druid shapeshifts).
+	- The Winter Wolf will move faster than natural form.
+	- Other shapeshifts will move at the same speed or slightly slower.

 v6.0
 - Script update: